Butterscotch Sticky Buns Recipe

-Allow rolls to rise in a warm (not hot) place until almost doubled in size and dough returns to shape when lightly poked.
+Allow rolls to rise in a warm (not hot) place until almost doubled in size and the dough returns to shape when lightly poked.
 Bake at 350 F for about 20 minutes, or until lightly browned.
 Cool sweet rolls on a cookie rack.
-When completely cooled, you may top with Powdered Sugar Icing, if desired.
+When completely cooled, you may top them with Powdered Sugar Icing, if desired.

 - 1 cup sifted powdered sugar